curbcoin/Curb/README.md

 Curbs future plans on integrating this new model includes servicing large events, colleges and universities

 # Curb Coin
-Curb will operate under our open-source, free to use project, Curb Coin (CURB).
+Curb will use CurbCoin (CURB) to complete transcations on the Marketplace

 Curb Coin will be built on Ethereum and be used for transactions in the Curb Marketplace.

-Curb and CurbCoin are seperate entities
+Curb and CurbCoin are seperate entities, CurbCoin is a free to use, open-source project.